 How do they keep their shape so well?

-With butter and cream cheese in the dough the chilling process is super important.
+With butter and cream cheese in the dough the chilling process is super important for these soft, no spread sugar cookies.
 When you make the dough its super soft and sticky.
 Once you chill the dough is going to make it not so sticky, easier to roll out without sticking to every surface, and keep the cookie’s perfect shape.
 If your dough still seems a touch sticky after its chilled, sprinkle a little flour on top of the dough ball, and place a piece of parchment paper on top and use that to roll it out.

-Make these cookies for any Holiday or occasion!
+Make these no spread sugar cookies for any Holiday or occasion!

 Now I know everyone always thinks their buttercream frosting is the best, so I won’t be offended if you decide to use your own.
 But this one is delicious!
 I would eat it with a spoon if my husband didn’t raise his eyebrows at me when I do.
 It’s my all time favorite buttercream frosting and it pipes beautifully!